International Finance

 The higher the risk, the more capital the financial sector must set aside to manage it.
 The impact of operational risks in the financial industry cannot be considered complete without considering the contribution of the dark web in increasing the cyberthreat quotient.
 Cybercriminals who are yet to achieve the required levels of sophistication can also avail of ‘cybercrime-as-a-service’ on the dark web, increasing the number of ‘threat actors’ and the resultant risks.
 With the increase in risks comes an increase in the need to hold regulatory capital in reserve, reducing the capital otherwise available for use and ultimately hurting the financial sector.

-The threat quotient in the financial sector
+Threat quotient in financial sector

 The threat from the dark web to the financial sector as the primary but anonymous facilitator of tools, resources, expertise, and services continues to increase.
 In addition, attacks on other sectors can also impact the financial industry.
 For example, sensitive information belonging to 815 million Indians recently emerged on the dark web, brought by a hacker described as ‘pwn0001’, advertising the stolen information on the dark web.
 While the financial sector is not believed to be the source, misuse of such data can nonetheless compromise its consumers.